codingchili/mutable-bunnies-server/README.md

 Patching is no longer a service - the webseed standard was not very well supported so support was dropped.
 We are aiming to create a browser based game primarily and will rely on a CDN to provide game resources.
 We want to avoid serving files over the cluster or machines that handles the website or the game state.

-Communication between services is done over the cluster, other available transports such as websock, tcp, udp and rest is available but not recommended unless a service is not able to join the cluster.
+Communication between services is done over the cluster/local bus, other available transports such as websock, tcp, udp and rest is available but not recommended unless a service is not able to join the cluster.
 Services that needs to authenticate another service should use the AuthenticationGenerator to generate pre-shared keys, secrets and generate tokens.
 This may be invoked from the standard launcher in chili-core, using the `--generate` commandline argument.

-All communication between services uses a text-protocol based on JSON for simplicity.
+All communication between services in different JVM's uses a text-protocol based on JSON for simplicity.